vmware-labs/vmware-customer-connect-cli/README.md

 ## Contributing

+Please see our [Code of Conduct](CODE-OF-CONDUCT.md) and [Contributors guide](CONTRIBUTING.md).

-The vmware-customer-connect-cli project team welcomes contributions from the community.
-Before you start working with vmware-customer-connect-cli, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
-For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).
+The vmware-customer-connect-cls project team welcomes contributions from the community.
+Before you start working with vmware-customer-connect-cli, please read and sign our Contributor License Agreement [CLA](https://cla.vmware.com/cla/1/preview).
+If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will prompt you to do so when you open a Pull Request.
+For any questions about the CLA process, please refer to our [FAQ]([https://cla.vmware.com/faq](https://cla.vmware.com/faq)).

 ## License
 Apache License